wdi-sg/gitbook-2018/02-js/js-callbacks-iterators/readme.md

 ---

-###Exercise

-Try running the following in Node.
+Try running the following.
 What is printed to the screen?

 ```js
 var bag = function() {